 Where usually I would start with the gemstone and work the design around the stone, in this collection I have started with a natural object and designed around it.
 I have used gemstones to accentuate the designs and to highlight contours.

-Nature-inspired design has been taking centre stage on catwalks around the world in recent years, but I’ve taken my cue from the Art Nouveau movement, one of my favourite design periods.
+Nature-inspired design has been taking center stage on catwalks around the world in recent years, but I’ve taken my cue from the Art Nouveau movement, one of my favorite design periods.
 I’ve focused on curves and movement, capturing a moment – as the sun kisses a new leaf at first light, for example – and casting it in solid silver to create a lasting beauty.